|

 The format of the allowed numbers list file is as follows:

-The default list contains only one entry, a line with only a wildcard character.
+The default list contains only one entry, a line with only a Wildcard character.
 This allows any phone number to be dialed.
 Lets imagine this is replaced with the following list:

 9508888

-The above list would allow the modems in this pool to dial either of the first two numbers, or any number beginning with "1713".
+The above list would allow the modems in this pool to dial either of the first two numbers, or any number beginning with "713".

 Virtual Phone books allows the administrator to assign pseudo phone